Bad Aibling rail accident

+Crash

+The incident occurred on the single-track Mangfall Valley Railway (Mangfalltalbahn), at a curve between the stations of Kolbermoor and Bad Aibling-Kurpark in Bavaria, close to the Bad Aibling sewage works.
 The two trains were Stadler FLIRT3 multiple-units, operated under the Meridian brand by the Bayerische Oberlandbahn (BOB), a subsidiary of Transdev Germany.
 The eastbound train was a six-car unit with 333 seats (ET 325), scheduled to run from Munich to Rosenheim, while the westbound train was a three-car unit with 158 seats (ET 355), scheduled to run from Rosenheim to Holzkirchen.
-There were more than 150 passengers on board the two trains, considerably fewer than usual because of Carnival Holidays.
+There were more than 150 passengers on board the two trains, considerably fewer than usual due to carnival holidays.
 The trains were equipped with a total of three train event recorders.
-The line and both trains were equipped with the Punktförmige Zugbeeinflussung (PZB), a train protection system which was designed to reinforce line-side signalling and prevent drivers from accidentally passing signals at danger.
+The line and both trains were equipped with the Punktförmige Zugbeeinflussung (PZB), a train protection system designed to reinforce line-side signalling and prevent drivers from accidentally passing signals at danger.